 Before you check the list of countries that qualify for Visa on Arrival your country might qualify for the Thai Visa Exemption you can check the list here.

-Thailand has a Visa on arrival scheme applicable to 18 countries, read more about the process here.
+Thailand has a Visa on arrival scheme applicable to 18 countries, read more about the process in this page.

 - Your confirmed air ticket must show a round trip for no longer than 15 days